Phil S. Baran: Early life and education

 Phil S. Baran was born in Denville, New Jersey, on August 10, 1977, and grew up in Coral Springs, Florida.
-He remembers being a poor student at high school, preferring to play role-playing games, write computer programs and build with Lego.
+He was not a strong academic student in high school, but developed early interests in creative pursuits like role-playing games, computer programming, and Lego building.

 Encouraged by his chemistry teacher to experiment after school, Baran quickly channeled his creativity into crafting molecules.
-In 1995 he began a chemistry degree at New York University, and enthusiastically accepted [David] Schuster's offer to work in his lab, synthesizing compounds that linked C60 with porphyrins to make artificial photosynthetic systems.
+In 1995 he began a chemistry degree at New York University, and enthusiastically accepted David Schuster's offer to work in his lab, synthesizing compounds that linked C60 with porphyrins to make artificial photosynthetic systems.
 He received his BS in chemistry from New York University in 1997.

 He went on to earn his PhD from The Scripps Research Institute in 2001, under the supervision of K. C. Nicolaou, an experience he recalls was 'like hardcore Navy Seal training' and where he co-authored 30 papers in less than four years.

 He then pursued a postdoctoral fellowship in the laboratory of Nobel Laureate Elias James Corey at Harvard University who reflected on Baran's time in his lab, saying, "He had a phenomenal grasp of synthetic chemistry," and "felt that he could be a leader in his generation."

+Baran is married to Mariana Baran and has four children.